functional-jslib/fjl/packages/fjl/src/_platform/README.md

 Platform specific, "functional version" methods.

-*Note:* This directory doesn't get exported "directly" in the project, instead it is exported as the `platform` module.
-Additionally, some of its members get individually exported by other modules (for instance `instanceOf` gets exported by '../object' module as well).
+*Note:* This module isn't directly exported, but is exported by other library members (e.g., '../object', '../function', '../string', etc.).